bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Example Script #1 - The Full Script." />
 </p>

-Let&apos;s take a look at this first script here.
-I have the example files open in my code editor here.
+<p>Let&apos;s take a look at this first script here.
+I have the example files
+open in my code editor here.
 I&apos;m looking at the example 1 and this is the script here, it&apos;s a very short script.
 I&apos;m going to close my explorer here just so you can just see this line without it rapping.
-But best thing to do is to actually see the script run.
+But best thing to do is to actually see the script run.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~ 409. script in example1.html (244) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">